browniefed/lessons/general/stickyHeaders.md

 We need to always clean up our effects, and with event listeners when we call `removeEventListener` we need to supply the same function reference to it.

-When dealing with hooks, and hooks that will depend on cleanup or hook dependencies it's best practice to create the function inside the `useEffect` hook.
+When dealing with hooks, and hooks that will depend on cleanup or hook dependencies it is best practice to create the function inside the `useEffect` hook.

 ```js
 useEffect(() => {